-As one of the fastest growing economies in the first two decades of the 21st century, Angola has become, in spite of some recent setbacks, one of the most attractive destinations for foreign investment.
+As one of the fastest-growing economies in the first two decades of the 21st century, Angola has become one of the most attractive destinations for foreign investment.
 However, its exponential growth since the early 2000s has not been fully accompanied by the development of a fast, effective judicial system.
 Further, because of that, a more arbitration-friendly culture has been, and still is, under development in the Angolan legal culture.
-With this article, the authors intend to demonstrate some of the means through which the development of this culture is being achieved, as well as to provide the reader with an overview of the achievements and difficulties that arbitration in Angola has faced since the inception of the Voluntary Arbitration Law in 2003.
+In this article, the authors demonstrate some of the means through which the development of this culture is being achieved and provide the reader with an overview of the achievements and difficulties that arbitration has faced since the inception of the Voluntary Arbitration Law in 2003.